Justagwas/YouTube-Converter/README.md

   5. Within the folder find a file named `unins000.exe`.
   6. Double click that file and follow on screen instructions to uninstall the application.

-NOTE that all downloaded files from the application (YouTube Video/Audio files) are downloaded to the Downloads folder.

 NOTE (2) that this application stores NO DATA, upon deletion it is completely removed from your system, it is safe to use and downloads ONLY whatever you want it to.

 ---